Useful tips from strangers on the internet.

 "Split the bills evenly down the middle.
 Helps avoid resentment.

 Reach an agreement about your money.
-Once the bills are paid, and your regular everyday house items are purchased, your money is your money.
-He wants a new video game?
+Once the bills are paid and your regular everyday house items are purchased, your money is yours.
+Does he want a new video game?
 Let him have it.
-You want new clothes or that one thing you've been eyeing for weeks?
+Do you want new clothes or that one thing you've been eyeing for weeks?
 Get it.

 We get paid on the same pay period: the 5th and the 20th of every month.
-The 5th is rent and groceries; the 20th, is the power bill, internet, and household items (TP, shampoo, body wash, dish soap, etc.).
-After that, We usually do a date night of sorts, dinner, and a movie.
+The 5th is rent and groceries; the 20th is the power bill, internet, and household items (TP, shampoo, body wash, dish soap, etc.).
+After that, We usually do a date night, dinner, and a movie.

 17. Make sure you take time for yourselves as individuals.